roberto-triumph/triumph4php/docs/projects.md

 total search features use.
 You might want to disable / enable projects when you are switching and working on separate projects.

+<a id="wildcards"></a>
+#Source File Wildcards#
+Sources have a set of include wildcards and a set of exclude wildcards.
+Any file that does NOT match the exclude wildcards and DOES match the include wildcard will be added to the project.
+Exclude wildcards take precedence over include wildcards.
+Exclude wildcards are useful to ignore cache files, or for example Symfony skeleton files.

+A wildcard can have either a '*' or a '?'.

+"*" = any number of characters
+"?" = 0 or 1 character

+Multiple wildcards are separated by the semicolon (';')

+A wildcard can have directory separators; but they must match the operation system's path separator.

+##Examples##

+Root Directory: /Users/me/src
+Include Files: *.php
+Exclude Files: */tmp/*;*.cache.php;*/config/prod/*

+The following files will be _included_ in the source:

+* /Users/me/src/hello.php
+* /Users/me/src/config/dev.php

+The following files will be _excluded_ from the source ( triumph will not parse them for classes, will not check them for syntax errors, and will not show them in total search):

+* /Users/me/hello.php
+* /Users/me/src/tmp/hello.php
+* /Users/me/src/hello.cache.php
+* /Users/me/src/config/prod/hello.php

 [Table Of Contents](/#toc) | [Next - total search](/total-search/)